 Here are a few items to consider before you start your running program:

-While training in heart rate zones may be more for intermediate and advanced runners, a heart rate monitor and GPS watch can be a useful tool for beginners, too.
+While training in heart rate zones may be more for intermediate and advanced runners, a heart rate monitor and GPS watch can be a useful tool for beginners who start running, too.
 In addition to tracking your workout time and mileage, a good heart rate monitor can also give you information, such as calories burned and recommendations on how much time you need in between workouts to recover.

 Having a plan will help you stay consistent and avoid injury as you begin to add running into your weekly routine.
 Where you’ll run, how often, and how far will all need to be determined beforehand – just remember you can always adjust it depending on how you feel from day to day.

-These basic principles are good rules to abide by as you start to incorporate a running exercise plan into your weekly workouts:
+The following basic principles are good rules to abide by as you start to incorporate a running exercise plan into your weekly workouts.

 The temptation will be to run for as long and far as you can the first time you head out the door.
 The problem is the more often you do this the more you’ll expose yourself to injury and soreness that could prevent you from running in the days that follow.